proywm/CCProf/README.md

 `$ source ~/.bashrc`

 ### Assumption ###
-We assume that you donot need sudo permission to access access native PAPI events(i.e., L1-DCACHE-LOADS, L1-DCACHE-LOAD-MISSES, LLC_MISSES and LLC_REFERENCES).
+We assume that you donot need sudo permission to access native PAPI events(i.e., L1-DCACHE-LOADS, L1-DCACHE-LOAD-MISSES, LLC_MISSES and LLC_REFERENCES).

 You can test this by running following command: